 - Assist in optimizing pages whose organic traffic is dropping

 To wrap it up, GSC is underrated yet a robust tool that gives a lot of insights about your website.
+There are lots of pros to using Google Search Console, and just one con: you can’t see competitive data there.
+An easy fix is to use a professional Google rank tracker 3rd party tool.
 Make it your SEO strategy.
 It is free but super powerful when leveraging data to grow your business online.

 What many business owners don’t know is that almost half of all transactions happen on mobile phones.
 Entrepreneurs and business owners who want customers to engage with their company website have to take the time to invest in mobile search engine optimization.

 Mobile SEO acts as the optimization of your website to rank a lot better in search results and keep the leads that you get from mobile on your page.